ASTEROID ASTROLOGY

 How do I find my Talent sign?

-Talent (asteroid 33154) is not currently computed on Augurine; look up asteroid 33154 in any ephemeris that supports extended asteroid codes and read this guide for the archetypal frame.
-For the surrounding vocational field, Augurine's master asteroid calculator returns Apollo, Pallas, and Vesta (plus nine other named asteroids) from NASA JPL orbital elements.
+Talent (asteroid 33154) is not currently computed on Augurine; look up asteroid 33154 in any ephemeris that supports extended asteroid codes and read this guide as a modern reference frame.
+For the surrounding vocational field, Augurine's master asteroid calculator returns Apollo, Pallas, and Vesta (plus ten other named asteroids) from local JPL SBDB-derived Keplerian element sets.

 Is Talent a traditional astrological asteroid?